openharmony/docs/en/application-dev/dfx/apprecovery-guidelines.md

 In API version 9, application recovery is supported only for a single ability of the application developed using the stage model.
 Application state saving and automatic restart are performed when a JsError occurs.

-In API version 10, application recovery is also supported for multiple abilities of the application developed using the stage model.
+In API version 10, application recovery is applicable to multiple abilities of an application developed using the stage model.
 Application state storage and restore are performed when an AppFreeze occurs.
 If an application is killed in control mode, the application state will be restored upon next startup.

 ## Available APIs